abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.getControl('Save').click()
     >>> browser.getLink('Publish').click()

 Ok.
-Now: to show what can be bad with basic Plone ATLink used for internal link (or also with Smart Link, but used in a bad way), we log-off again.
+Now: to show what can be bad with basic Plone ATLink used for internal link, we log-off again and we use our Smart Link.

     >>> browser.getLink('Log out').click()
     >>> browser.open(portal_url)